Dhorasso/ksf_seir/README.md

 - [User Modifications](#user-modifications)

 ## Introduction
-The COVID-19 Stochastic Model aims to provide a detailed simulation of the virus's spread within the population of Ireland.

  By incorporating real data and using a particle filter, the model can produce accurate state estimates and time-varying reproduction number

 ## Model Description
 For a simple SEIR model, the modelled states are: susceptibles (S), exposed (E), infected (I) and removed (R).